X-ray Crystallography Services

 • Biophysical characterization: polydispersity assessment by dynamic light scattering (DLS), folding assessment by circular dichroism (CD) spectroscopy, stability assessment by differential scanning fluorimetry (DSF), and, if appropriate, additional assessments using protein NMR spectroscopy.

-• Identification of crystallization conditions by screening thousands of conditions using crystallization robotics, crystal optimization, X-ray data collection, model building, and refinement.
+• Identifying crystallization conditions by screening thousands of conditions using crystallization robotics, crystal optimization, X-ray data collection, model building, and refinement.

-Our crystallization page, which is part of our technology and methods center, provides more details on our services pipeline.
-If you have a project you’d like to discuss, please contact us directly.
+Our crystallization page, part of our technology and methods center, provides more details on our services pipeline.
+If you have a project you’d like to discuss, please get in touch with us directly.

 For examples of projects with our contribution, please visit our publications page.